ArmageddonKnight/ResearchPlayground/README.md

-# ResearchPlayground
+# Research Playground

-This repository is used to microbenchmarking research ideas.
+This repository is used to prototyping research ideas.